Design your own bioimage analysis workflow, graphically, and automate it on many images (batch processing).

-Design your own quantification protocol, visually.
-No programming required!
+No programming knowledge required!
 Protocols can be shared and re-used straight from the Icy website.

-Protocols is a graphical environment that enables anyone to prototype and design image processing and quantification protocols graphically, without any prior knowledge in programming a bioimage analysis workflow, and automate it on many images (batch processing).
+The plugin Protocols provide a graphical environment that enables anyone to create graphically and without any prior knowledge in programming a bioimage analysis workflow, and automate it on many images (batch processing).

 How to design a protocol

-- Adds blocks to your protocol, either by right-clicking inside the workspace and navigating the various categories, or by using the keyword-based search using the left-hand side panel.
+- Add blocks to your protocol, either by right-clicking inside the workspace and navigating through the various categories, or by using the keyword-based search in the left-hand side panel.
 Each block represents an elementary image processing or quantification task.
-Ideally, all plugins in Icy should have their block counterpart.
+Most plugins in Icy have their block counterpart.
 If you notice a plugin that is not available as a block, you are very welcome to submit a comment on the page of the plugin you wish to use and ask for it.

 - Link blocks together by dragging arrows (on the edge of each block) from block to block.
 By doing so, the blocks will automatically communicate and transfer their results between one another and run sequentially.